VillainsRule4000/VillainsRule4000.github.io/docs/index.md

 # TheVillainCoder
-My profile.<br>
+About me.<br>
-I am a fun person who likes Blooket.
+**NOTE: ALL MY FINISHED PRODUCTS CAN BE FOUND ON THE ORG '[TheVillainCoders](https://github.com/TheVillainCoders)'**
 ## Contact Me
-I don't use Discord or Reddit or any of those things, so you can just use the Discussions tab.<br>
+You can use the organization Discussions tab - I don't have Discord or any of that.<br>
 ### Announcements
 For my general announcements.<br>
-Usually Blooket or Blacket posts.
+Usually Blooket or Blax (formerly Blacket) posts.
 ### General
 Everything that's not specified elsewhere.
 ### Ideas
-Ideas for new repositories and code changes.
-Pull requests are fine.
+What it sounds like.
 ### Q and A
 Any questions!
 I will try my best.
 ### Show and Tell